Dogs Adoption Info Poems Success Stories Faq's Cocker Info

 The 1955 release of "Lady and the Tramp" made thousands of children want an adorable cocker spaniel.
 Who wouldn't want one?
 Lady is sweet, beautiful and protects her family.
 With demand exceeding supply, entrepreneurs started indiscriminately breeding cockers.
 Consequently poorly bred cocker spaniels abounded - dogs with physical problems, dogs that did not conform to breed standard in appearance and dogs with aggression issues.

-The re-release of Disney's "Lady and the Tramp" will once again cause hundreds of kids to beg for a cocker spaniel.
+The re-release of Disney's "Lady and the Tramp" once again caused hundreds of kids to beg for a cocker spaniel.
 What a romantic view of life with a cocker spaniel.
 Parents, if you are considering getting your kids a cocker spaniel you should know:

 A Cocker Spaniel costs about $1,000 a year to own - high quality food, monthly heartworm and flea protection, monthly professional grooming, annual immunizations and at least one other visit to the vet all add up.